bwelton/cuda_deduplicator/README.md

 - -DDYNINST_ROOT=*Path to the installation directory of dyninst* (containing /lib and /include)
 - -DPYTHON_ROOT=*Path to the installation directory of python 2.7*
 - -DCMAKE_INSTALL_PREFIX=*Installation Directory*
+- -DENABLE_STRACE=1 *Enables stacktrace support. when a duplicate is detected a stacktrace showing the location of the duplicate transfer will be printed*

 **Usage**